 The erroneous coordinates programmed into the Ariane 5’s inertial reference units led the rocket approximately 20 degrees off course from its intended easterly trajectory seconds after liftoff from the Guiana Space Center on the northern shore of South America, officials said.

 Chaired by Toni Tolker-Nielsen, inspector general of the European Space Agency, the inquiry found that the rocket’s two inertial reference systems were misaligned.
-Due to “special requirements” for Jan.
+Due to “special requirements” for the Jan.
 25 mission, the azimuth required to properly align the Ariane 5’s inertial units was 70 degrees, not 90 degrees as is usually the case for launches into geostationary orbit, Arianespace said.

 “This gap led to the 20-degree shift to the south in the launcher trajectory from the initial seconds of flight,” Arianespace said in a press release.
 “The cause of the trajectory deviation, therefore, was due to a bad specification of one of the launcher mission parameters that was not detected during the standard quality checks carried out during the Ariane 5 launch’s preparation chain.”